Are your social media and inbound efforts generating enough quality leads to keep your sales pipeline healthy? If so

 However, for most salespeople, they must proactively prospect on top of other initiatives to make sure they achieve their goals.

 Prospecting is an emotional as well as intellectual endeavor.
 When your energy and enthusiasm for pursuing new business lags, you may be suffering from sales call reluctance.

 Sales call reluctance is the emotional hesitation to prospect and self-promote.
 In our culture, the highest rewards do not go to the smartest, best prepared, or the hardest working individual.
 The rewards go to the person who is most willing to prospect and self-promote.

-Here are four steps you must take to banish fear of prospecting, improve your prospecting call confidence, and achieve your greatest success.
+Here are four steps you must take to overcome your fear of picking up the phone.

 1) Lock in your motivation.

 You must be motivated and have the will to succeed.
 If you are not motivated, you have a completely different issue.
 It might look and feel like sales call reluctance, but it requires a totally different treatment.
 You may need to contact a psychologist, a career counselor, or a well-trained coach to get your motivational infrastructure in place to succeed.

 What are negative intruders?
 Well, what goes through your mind when you reach for the phone -- and then stop?
 What are you thinking about when you swing around and check email one more time, refill your coffee cup, get into a conversation with a coworker, and then realize it’s lunch time and push off your calls until after lunch?
 What is causing you to hesitate?
 What thought stops you from making prospecting calls?